 - How are these groups viewed in my host culture?

 - What are the dominant racial and ethnic groups within my host culture?

 - What is the history of my host culture in regard to race and ethnicity?

 - How might the different facets of my identity interact with my host culture?

 Information on race and ethnicity is available from a wide variety of sources.
 Students should consult the historical information on their host culture as well as the U.S. Department of State’s Country Reports on Human Rights Practices for an overview of prevailing attitudes in different countries.
-Students from underrepresented populations are encouraged to utilize the Elon Multicultural Center and may also find the following links and sources helpful:
+Students from underrepresented populations are encouraged to utilize the Center for Race, Ethnicity & Diversity Education (CREDE) and may also find the following links and sources helpful:

 Sexual Orientation and Identity

-If you identify as lesbian, gay, bisexual, transgender, or queer, it is very important to consider what the local attitudes, beliefs, and laws are in your host culture in regards to LGBTQ issues.
+It is important to consider what the local attitudes, beliefs, and laws are in your host culture in regard to LGBTQ issues.
 Some countries have much more liberal views than the U.S. on these issues and provide greater rights and legal protection to LGBTQ individuals.
 Other countries have more conservative views on sexual orientation and identity and provide little or no rights or legal protection to the LGBTQ community.
 In many countries homosexuality remains a crime and can result in harsh punishment.
-Two sources to consult on the status of LGBTQ rights and legal protection around the world are the U.S. Department of State’s Country Reports on Human Rights Practices and the International Gay and Lesbian Human Rights Commission.
+Two sources to consult on the status of LGBTQ rights and legal protection around the world are the U.S. Department of State’s Country Reports on Human Rights Practices and the OutRight Action International.

 Some Important Questions for LGBTQ Students to Consider:

 - Do I plan to be out as LGBTQ while I am away?

 - Is it safe for me to be out in my host country and city?

 - Is homosexuality legal in my host country?

 - Is identifying as LGBTQ culturally acceptable in my host culture?